 Where Do You Get the Train to Chiang Mai From:

 Many people travel to Chiang Mai from Bangkok if you skip Ayuttaya.
 I really wouldn’t though as it’s well worth spending half a day there to explore the temples.
 In Bangkok just hop in a Tuk Tuk and get the driver to drop you off.

 The station at Ayutthaya has a place you can pay a small amount to store your bag while you explore the temples.
 Then you just pick it up before you get your train.

-Our train tickets cost 766tbt for the top bunk and 856tbt for the bottom. there is a price difference in the bottom bed is bigger.
+Our train tickets cost 766tbt for the top bunk and 856tbt for the bottom, but this was a few years ago so I’m sure it’s a little bit more now. there is a price difference in the bottom bed is bigger.
 If you have a preference let them know when booking.
-Do Make sure you get your ticket early in the day as they do sell out.
+Do Make sure you get your ticket early in the day as they do sell out or better yet book online here.

 My travel buddy, Laura was ill and so as soon as we got on the train she asked for them to convert the bed so she could sleep.
 Watching this was enough to make my journey.
 Take a look at how the seats convert on the night train here.